Get your home holiday-ready 🎄 SEE ALL IDEAS

 Homemade Insecticidal Soap

-The active ingredient in insecticidal soap is the soap, itself.
+The active ingredient in insecticidal soap is the soap itself.
 While several homemade recipes may call for additional ingredients, such as garlic or cayenne, the soap is the ingredient that will kill the pests.

 Opt for a fragrance-free soap and one that doesn’t contain added ingredients such as bleach, which may kill desirable plants and beneficial insects.
 The closer the homemade insecticidal soap solution is to being natural, the less likely it is to harm beneficial plants or bugs.

 If you’re interested in saving even more money, you can learn how to make insecticidal soap.
-Just be sure to follow the insecticidal soap recipe carefully: Using too much soap can make the solution too strong, putting your plants at risk.
+Just be sure to follow this insecticidal soap recipe carefully: Using too much soap can make the solution too strong, putting your plants at risk.

-STEP 1: Fill a Jug with Water
+Step 1: Fill a jug with water.

 Fill a 1-gallon jug with water, either distilled or tap, as long as it’s not hard water (hard water reduces the effectiveness of insecticidal soap), and leave a couple of inches at the top.
 Sometimes, the simplest way to do this is to purchase a gallon of distilled water from the grocery—not mineral-enhanced water—and label it with an indelible marker to ensure the solution isn’t mistaken for anything else.